 Room Temperature Storage: If you plan to eat these rolls within 1-2 days, store them in an airtight container at room temperature.
 You can reheat them in the microwave for 30 seconds to make them warm and soft again.

 Freezer Storage: Once the rolls have cooled fully, transfer them to an airtight container or freezer-safe bag and freeze for up to 3 months.
-When you're ready to serve, let the rolls thaw at room temperature, then reheat in the microwave for 30-60 seconds.
+You can freeze individual rolls, or the full tray of rolls.

 Recipe FAQ